 To make these lemon buttermilk scones, simply substitute the milk for buttermilk and enjoy.

 Blueberry Lemon Scones are really really awesome, and all you would need to do to make these is to skip the cardamom and add in about 100g (0.5 cup) blueberries at step 2 of the recipe.

-Why not also check out these 3 ingredient Lemonade Scones.
+Love scones?
+Then why not also check out these below;

 Thank you for reading my Lemon Scones with Cardamom Scones recipe post.
 And please come visit again as I continue dreaming up recipes, traditional African recipes, African fusion recipes, Sierra Leone recipes, travel plans and much more for you.

 Get The Lemon Scones Recipe

 Don't forget to tag #recipesfromapantry on Instagram or Twitter if you try Lemon Scones with Cardamom!
 It is really, really awesome for me when you make one of my recipes and I'd love to see it.
 You can also share it on my Facebook page.
 Please pin this recipe to Pinterest too!
 Thank you for reading Recipes from a Pantry.